CXwudi/personal-blog-source/content/posts/2024/version-catalog-plugin-wordaround/index.en.md

 Are there other workarounds, preferably without hacks?

 Fortunately, there is one for the `plugins {}` block mentioned by [this comment](https://github.com/gradle/gradle/issues/15383#issuecomment-1855984127).
-Since applying external plugins to the precompiled script plugin requires adding the corresponding dependency of the external plugin to the `build.gradle.kts` file, you can apply the version catalog to that dependency.
+Since applying external plugins to the precompiled script plugin requires adding the corresponding dependency of the external plugin to the `build.gradle.kts` file, you can add that dependency to the version catalog.
 This method assumes that the `settings.gradle.kts` file in the build project [imports the same version catalog](https://docs.gradle.org/current/userguide/platforms.html#sec:importing-catalog-from-file) used in the main project.
 I also discovered that the method works for setting plugins, as I described in [this forum post](https://discuss.gradle.org/t/how-to-use-version-catalog-in-the-root-settings-gradle-kts-file/44603/5).

 <!-- .
 If you have ever written a precompiled script plugin that applies other plugins, you know how painful is it to find the right coordinate of the dependency of the plugin from [Gradle Plugin Portal](https://plugins.gradle.org/), and add it into the `implementation()` inside the `build.gradle.kts` file.
 And that's right, your `build.gradle.kts` has direct access to the version catalog, as long as your `setting.gradle.kts` imported the `libs.versions.toml` that can be anywhere in your project.
 Therefore simply just add the plugin's dependency into the `[libraries]` section of the version catalog, and replace the string in `implementation()` with `libs.something`.  -->